 - My retirement savings drop by 20% in value thanks to the stock market implosion, caused by the shenanigans and tom foolery over low rate mortgages in the states, and the financial apocalypse.

-- My career at Nortel finish at 20 years (I am still looking for gainful employment), but maybe that is a good thing at the end of it all.
+- The alleged career at Nortel finished at 20 years (I am still looking for gainful employment), but maybe that is a good thing at the end of it all.
 With this I have taken complete control of my retirement savings, as well.

 - My oldest go off to University and now I am learning how the business of higher education works (and it’s ins and outs).

 - An election that seems to have resolved nothing and we are more likely than not off to the polls again in 2009, which always makes for fun writing.